-CHAPTER 8-This chapter records events that are in the other synoptic Gospels.
+Chapter 8 - This chapter records events that are in the other synoptic Gospels.

-CHAPTER 9-This chapter also records events found in Matthew and Mark.
+Chapter 9 - This chapter also records events found in Matthew and Mark.
 All three record the transfiguration.
 John does not record it, as the transfiguration sets forth the perfect humanity of Jesus rather than adding proof to His deity, and John emphasizes the deity of Jesus.
 Verse 29 may give the impression that the light was shining upon Him as a spotlight, but that is not Luke's intention.
-Mark 9:3 reads, "And his raiment became shining, exceedingly white as snow, as no fuller on earth can white them."
+Mark 9:3 reads, "And his raiment became shining, exceedingly white like snow, as no fuller on earth can whiten them."
 The light came from within.
 This was probably the original condition of Adam and Eve.
 The word for transfigured is from the Greek metamorphoom.
 The English derivation is metamorphosis.
 Metamorphosis can be upward or downward:

-- 1 Upward-the ugly larva in the cocoon that became a beautiful butterfly - 2 Downward-death
+(1) Upward - the ugly larva in the cocoon that became a beautiful butterfly,

+(2) Downward - death.